October 14, 2020

 In a recent study by The Lancet Child & Adolescent Health, tweens who use screens excessively scored lower on cognitive assessments.
 Overuse combined with too little sleep has also been associated with heightened impulsive behavior at this age.

-Unfortunately, there is no hard and fast rule for parents to follow on how long tweens and teens should be on screens each day.
-While there is always new research coming out, there have been recent links made to tween and teens who have more than 2 hours of TV screen time per day and depressive symptoms and obesity.
+Unfortunately, there are no proven screen time guidelines for parents to follow on how long tweens and teens should be on screens each day.
+There is always new research coming out, and adolescent psychiatry has recently shown links between tweens and teens who have more than two hours of TV screen time per day and depressive symptoms and obesity.

 That said, the resounding opinion of researchers, pediatricians, and psychologists alike is that the kind of media being consumed on screens matters.
 If your kids are going to be on screens, steer them towards engaging, positive media.

 The best possible solution for avoiding too much screen time is to have open conversations with your teens about boundaries and to create a balanced environment that provides a mix of physical activity, IRL interactions, education, and last on the list—screens.